-- Elementary students must be accompanied by a high school or middle school sibling and must also have written parental consent on file in the business office; - Middle school students must have written parental consent on file in the business office; - High school students may be allowed to be left at stop without parent present.
+- Elementary students must be accompanied by a high school or middle school sibling and must also have written parental consent on file in the school office and with the bus coordinator; - Middle school students must have written parental consent on file in the school office and with the bus coordinator; - High school students may be allowed to be left at a stop without a parent present.

-Bus Conduct
+Bus Rules

-Students guilty of repeated misbehavior on the bus will be removed from the bus either temporarily or permanently and may be subject to disciplinary actions.
-For this reason, we strongly support the rules presented by the transportation companies.
+Misconduct on the bus creates a safety hazard that will not be tolerated.
+Students guilty of repeated misbehavior on the bus will be removed from the bus either temporarily or permanently and may be subject to disciplinary action.
+Of chief concern on the school bus is the safety of each rider.
+If the driver is being distracted by a discipline problem, the safety of all students may be jeopardized.
+For this reason, we strongly support the rules presented by our bus service contractor.
 Read the Miller Transportation bus rules here.